Promise

 Swift

-public func then(on context: PromiseContext = .auto, token: PromiseInvalidationToken? = nil, _ onSuccess: @escaping (Value) -> Void) -> Promise<Value, Error>
+@discardableResult public func always(on context: PromiseContext = .auto, token: PromiseInvalidationToken? = nil, _ onComplete: @escaping (PromiseResult<Value, Error>) -> Void) -> Promise<Value, Error>Parameters

 Return Value